connectomicslab/connectomemapper3/paper/paper.md

   ANTs [@AVANTS2008SymmetricBrain], dipy [@Garyfallidis2014DipyData],
   mrtrix3 [@Tournier2019MRtrix3:Visualisation], AFNI [@Cox2012], or with an in-house tool
   (\autoref{fig:cmp3-diagram}).
-We refer to the main documentation for more details about the different processing steps involved in each pipeline.
+We refer to the [main documentation](https://connectome-mapper-3.readthedocs.io/en/latest/bidsappmanager.html#anatomical-pipeline-stages) for more details about the different processing steps and parameters involved in each pipeline.

 To guarantee consistent processing in large neuroimaging cohorts, pipeline and stage parameters can be set by creating and loading pipeline